parzivail/StarcruiserGuide/_posts/2020-06-04-background.md

 Parks at Disney, generally speaking, are "connectivity hostile".
 Geography, physical structures, and local interference sources (like other guests) often pose a significant threat to RF links, whether it's for a connection to a cellular network, WiFi, or something else.

 Environments such as this require special attention to make sure devices can function with as few outages as possible, even while a guest is in an RF "dead zone".
 This essentially forces all of the logic and assets to be stored locally in the application instead of offloading it to a server.
-What that means for Datapad is that all of the logic and related data, like chat messages and minigames are all defined, stored, and processed locally.
+What that means for Datapad is that all of the logic and related data, like chat messages and minigames, are all defined, stored, and processed locally.

 # What is the StarcruiserGuide project?